 Yes, Robert works with couples and individuals who are undergoing donor egg or donor sperm programs in Australia and overseas.
 Robert has a good knowledge of egg donor programs in Greece, Europe, and South Africa, having worked with patients undergoing these programs over the last ten years.

-If you are interested in making acupuncture appointment for fertility in Melbourne or would simply like to have a chat, please feel free to contact Robert at the clinic on 03 9337 8572 or send him an email at email@example.com.
+If you are interested in making an appointment for fertility acupuncture in Melbourne or would simply like to have a chat, please feel free to contact Robert at the clinic on 03 9337 8572 or send him an email at email@example.com.

 Anderson, B.J., Haimovici, F., Ginsburg, E.S., Schust, D.J., & Wayne, P.M.
 (2007).
 In vitro fertilisation and acupuncture: clinical efficacy and mechanistic basis.
 Alternative Therapies in Health and Medicine, 13 (3), 38-48.